 How Cryotherapy Facial Works: What To Expect During A Session

-Different doctors might follow slightly different processes for cryotherapy, but overall, the approach remains the same.
+Different doctors might follow slightly different processes for cryo skincare, but overall, the approach remains the same.

 - Before the treatment, your face is thoroughly cleansed and massaged.
 This helps in lymphatic drainage and elimination of toxins and tension from your facial muscles.